-Fort Lauderdale Workers’ Compensation Attorneys
+Fort Lauderdale Work Injury Attorneys

 Fort Lauderdale workers deserve to feel safe in the workplace.
 They should not have to tiptoe around careless employers, hazardous work environments, and lack of proper training.
 These forms of negligence can be dangerous and even deadly for employees.
 When a worker sustains an injury on the job, the most obvious solution is to file a workers’ compensation claim.
 Before you do so, however, consider whether negligence played a part in the incident.
 In Fort Lauderdale, a personal injury claim against your employer or another party could likely lead to greater compensation than a workers’ comp claim.
-For more information call our personal injury attorneys today for a free consultation.
+For more information call our Fort Lauderdale personal injury attorneys today for a free consultation.

-Should You File a Personal Injury Lawsuit?
+Should You File a Workers Comp Injury Lawsuit?

 Florida’s workers’ compensation program gives employees the opportunity to receive financial recovery for work-related injuries without having to prove negligence.
 As long as the employee abides by the rules for filing, he or she can receive a check to cover injury-related medical care, missed shifts at work, and temporary or permanent disability benefits.
 The workers’ comp system is an excellent solution for workplace injuries in many cases.
 However, it may not be a worker’s only – or best – choice after an injury on the job.